ANZAC ships upgrade frigate systems upgrade (FSU)

-Total project budget of $446 million is approved; this includes project management costs, contingency, introduction into service and capitalisation costs, but excludes foreign exchange variations.
+Total project budget of $446 million was approved; this included project management costs, contingency, introduction into service and capitalisation costs, but excluded foreign exchange variations.
 The project is being funded by the New Zealand Defence Force’s (NZDF's) baseline as part of the Defence Capability Plan.

-The upgrade is being undertaken in three phases - purchase of equipment, detailed design and installation The first two phases are near completion.
-There will be a number of separate contracts covering various aspects of the project including for the Prime System Integrator, preliminary design, missiles, sonar upgrade, torpedo defence system and anti-ship missile defence decoys.
+The upgrade is being undertaken in three phases - purchase of equipment, detailed design and installation The first two phases are complete and the first ship is now in the installation phase.
+There are a number of separate contracts covering various aspects of the project including the Prime System Integrator, installation design, missiles, sonar upgrade, torpedo defence system and anti-ship missile defence decoys.

 Prime System Integrator

 Contractor: Lockheed Martin Canada (LMC)

 Contract: Designing and supplying the Combat Management System for each ANZAC Class Frigate along with the supply and integration of various sensors, missile system and a Combat System Trainer for the Devonport Naval Base in Auckland.
 The Combat Management System and many of the sensors are the same as those being provided for the upgrade of the 12 Canadian Navy Halifax Class frigates which was undertaken by LMC.

 Tender process: An international open tender process in March-May 2013, followed by due diligence, a contract definition phase and best and final offer (BAFO) process.

 Contract change: A major contract change was awarded on 12 December 2017 for the undertaking of the installation phase.